Bongo Flava: Etymology

 The name "Bongo" in Bongo Flava comes from Kiswahili usually meaning brains, intelligence, cleverness.
 Bongo is the augmentative form of Ubongo, a Swahili word for Brain.
 Flava is a Swahili term for Flavour.

-Bongo is a term which was originally used to refer the Tanzanian city of Dar es Salaam.
-Outside Tanzania, Bongo is often referring to Tanzania.
-Bongo as a term originated in the late 70's during a very difficult time following both the global fuel shocks of the 70's and the Kagera war against Uganda.
-The term Bongo was being used as a clever way to say both, survival in Dar es Salaam required both brain and intelligence.
+Bongo is a term which was originally used to refer to the Tanzanian city of Dar es Salaam.
+Outside Tanzania, Bongo often refers to Tanzania.
+Bongo as a term originated in the late 1970's during a very difficult time following both the global fuel shocks of the '70's and the Kagera war against Uganda.
+The term Bongo was being used as a clever way to say both, namely, survival in Dar es Salaam required both brain and intelligence.

-In 1981 musician Remmy Ongala joined a band called Orchestra Super Matimila.
+In 1981, musician Remmy Ongala joined a band called Orchestra Super Matimila.
 Each band had a unique mtindo (style/fashion) and Ongala's band Matimila named their mtindo "Bongo Beat".
 Ongala later became the most famous musician ever for Tanzania, reaching global fame working with English singer Peter Gabriel.